There are two sessions on Tuesday. Click on a session to view the workshops in each.

 Speakers: Ash Beckham (Ash Beckham)

 Transitioning is a difficult journey for team members going through the process, and for those contemplating it.
 The way employers work with and support their transgender team members can make a whole world of difference.
 Many companies do not have a formal policy/process to follow.
 They are creating it as they go, relying on individual situations and experiences.
-Our workshop, presented as a Round Table Discussion, would provide some guidelines, process and steps to help both the individual and HR professionals, as well as managers who would be part of the process during the transition.
+Our workshop, presented as a Round Table Discussion, will feature Dell team members sharing their experiences of transitioning in the workplace.
+You will hear real-life stories…what worked, what could have been better.
+This session will also provide some guidelines, process and steps to help the individual, HR professionals and leaders – who would all be part of the process – during the transition.

-Speakers: Gabriel Rodarte-Miller (Dell), Jody Ellis (Dell), Nicole Gibson (Dell)
+Speakers: Gabriel Rodarte-Miller (Dell), Jody Ellis (Dell), Michelle Soares (Dell-Brazil), Christine Yarger (Dell-EMC) and Nicole Gibson (Dell)

 You Can Play: LGBTQ D&I in the Sports Oriented Workplace | Track: Allies | Level: Introductory